josteph/website/docs/swc-exploration.md

 What I am going to discuss in this blog is about some edge cases you should know before even using swc.

+!> This blog was written when I used swc 1.2.51, as of this article's publish date.

 ## Older Browsers Support

 Discussing about older browsers, you might want to ship your code in **es5** format.
 Babel has [preset-env](https://babeljs.io/docs/en/babel-preset-env) which actually transpiles all es5+ syntax to be compatible with es5.